netx-as/docs/docs/l3/l3-advanced.md

 # Advanced Routing

-For more complex routing scenarions the NetX platform uses [bird](https://bird.network.cz/) routing daemon developed by CZ.NIC labs.
+For more complex routing scenarios the NetX platform uses [bird](https://bird.network.cz/) routing daemon developed by CZ.NIC labs.
 The bird routing daemon is integrated to the `netc` interface.
-The bird configuration is divided into two parts:
+The bird integration in `netc` is divided into two parts:

 * __bird config file:__ The bird config is created in a text editor and not part of the `netc` CLI.
-However, it's easy to switch between CLI and editting of the config.
-The reason for that is that bird provides an amazing configuration language which is very clear and well arranged in the form of editted file.
+However, it's easy to switch between CLI and editing of the config.
+The reason for that is that bird provides an amazing configuration language which is very clear and well arranged in the form of an edited file.
 * __control and diagnostics:__ Commands for showing protocols status, etc. are available via netc interface

 All bird related commands are available in `router bird` context.
-To enable bird routing daemon use the following steps:
+To enable bird routing daemon, use the following steps:

 1. Switch to `router bird` context